ddirks/thredds-doc/pages/thredds/ThreddsConfigRef.md

 <Viewer>my.package.MyViewer</Viewer>
 ~~~

-You can place a link to your own `Viewer` on the TDS HTML page, by loading a [Viewers](updateme)(TDS Dataset Viewer Links doc) at runtime.
+You can place a link to your own `Viewer` on the TDS HTML page, by loading a [Viewers](/viewers_ref.html) at runtime.
 This line is needed in the config file only if you are writing your own Java class.

 ### Adding Dataset Sources